ticketland-io/ticketland-mobile-app/README.md

 ## Env configuration

-The envs for both app where set based on this article https://medium.com/armenotech/configure-environment-variables-with-react-native-config-for-ios-and-android-7079c0842d8b
+The envs for both app were set based on this article https://medium.com/armenotech/configure-environment-variables-with-react-native-config-for-ios-and-android-7079c0842d8b

 Attention!!!